Lambourn open day – meet the horses family fun

 Do you have horse fans in the family?
 Is this somewhere you’d like to go?

-Disclosure: We had tickets as guests of the new racing ownership website inthepaddock.co.uk.
-All words and opinions are my own.
+We were gifted tickets as guests of the new racing ownership website inthepaddock.co.uk.

 Why not take a look at these similar posts.